run-ai/docs/docs/developer/k8s-api/launch-job-via-kubernetes-api.md

 with client.ApiClient() as api_client:

-    namespace = 'runai-team-a'  # Run:AI project name is prefixed by runai- jobname = 'my-job'
+    namespace = 'runai-team-a'  # Run:ai project name is prefixed by runai- jobname = 'my-job'
     username = 'john'  # used in un-authenticated systems only gpus = 1